 Depending on what kind of facility you live in, there might be a small gym with some treadmills, stationary bikes, and other machines.
-Take advantage of these advantages and make sure to get outside for a daily walk; nothing beats the fresh air.
+This is certainly the case with some of the better 55 and older communities.
+Take advantage of these things and make sure to get outside for a daily walk; nothing beats the fresh air.

 Play Brain Games

 Staying sharp and maintaining your focus is important as your brain ages.
 If you feel like you aren’t as organized as you used to be, or you lose your train of thought more often, try playing some brain games.

 Lumosity is a popular brain training app, but there are many others out there as well if you don’t want to use a smartphone.
 Check out this article from the Guardian that discusses the importance of mental workouts for people of all ages.

 Another thing that can help your brain health is learning a new hobby or activity.
 A lot of retirement communities promote creative activities like painting, knitting, music, or photography.
 These kinds of things can be stimulating and promote mental health.

 Trying to learn a new language is one of the best things for your memory, boosting overall brain power, and decision-making abilities.
 Again, there are a lot of great apps out there that aim to help people learn languages from all over the world.

 Your physical and mental health depends a lot on what you’re putting in your body, no matter what age you are.
 Of course, it becomes more important as you get older to maintain a healthy diet, but it’s more difficult in a lot of ways as well.